project-imprimis/libprimis/doc/engine.md

 differ from the position that the client itself believes it is at.
 As a result of this, clients dealing with a laggy client don't have to trust that client's percieved position to record a hit.

+## 7.4 Master Server
+---

+The master server is a seperate piece of software which can serve as a directory for clients to find game servers with.
+The master server does not host game servers itself; it is a service hosted by an organization (such as the official Imprimis project) that can be used for clients to see where servers are located.

+The server browser in the game gets a list of currently listed servers from a master server (defaulting to the official one) and then presents them in the server browser.
+Game servers periodically send a sync message to the master server, allowing for the master server to automatically delist stale servers that have not recently responded.

+There is additional functionality in the master server to support centralized authentication, but due to archtectural concerns this usage is depreciated.

 # 10 Internal Objects
 ---